 Figure 13.
-Gradual cooling of gold (comp. with figure 12) as a result of thermal conduction and work done for mechanical expansion of matter.
-When the transition from the overcritical state to the two-phase states takes place(?) and how long gold near CB exists in the overcritical state(?)-these questions are important, because diffusive mixing is strongly enhanced in the overcritical states, thus more amount of gold is transferred into nanoparticles during cooling of a mixture since a diffusive layer is thicker.
-Temperature jumps at the profiles T(x, t = 500 ps) are connected with fragmentation and formation of a sequence of liquid layers, see figures 3, 5, and 7.
+Gradual cooling of gold (compare with figure 12) as a result of thermal conduction and work done for mechanical expansion of matter.
+When the transition from the overcritical state to the two-phase states takes place and how long gold near CB exists in the overcritical state-these questions are important, because diffusive mixing is strongly enhanced in the overcritical states, thus more amount of gold is transferred into nanoparticles during cooling of a mixture since a diffusive layer is thicker.
+Temperature jumps at the profiles T(x) at t = 500 ps are connected with fragmentation and formation of a sequence of liquid layers, figures 3, 5, and 7.
 Vapor layers in this sequence are much less conductive than liquid.
-Therefore temperature becomes homogeneous inside the liquid layers and jump from the value for one layer to the value of the neighbor layer
+Therefore temperature becomes homogeneous inside the liquid layers and jump from the value for one layer to the value of the neighbor layer.

-Transport properties of gold in the states with $\rho \sim 1 \text{ g/cm}^3$ and $T \sim \text{few eV}$ are poorly known at the present state of human knowledge.
-Thus we cannot pretend that our conduction model [11,34] (the model gives strong decrease of thermal conductivity with decrease of density) is very accurate at these hot states of intermediate density between condensed and gaseous values.
-But we are sure that at least at the semi-quantitative level the model is true in these states.
-Therefore phenomenon with the nonlinear overheating have to take place but may be at slightly different energies F{abs} .
-If we suppose absorption of gold at the level A = 0.3 than incident intensity $I{inc} \sim F{abs}/A/\tau_L$ is $\sim 10^{11} \text{ W/cm}^2$, that is somewhere not far from the values corresponding to optical breakdown of dielectrics.
-This understanding seems limits achievable level of the highest temperatures T{CB} .
+we are sure that at least at the semi-quantitative level the model is true in these states.
+Therefore phenomenon with the nonlinear overheating have to take place but may be at slightly different energies $F{\rm abs}$.
+If we suppose absorption of gold at the level A=0.3 than incident intensity $I{\rm inc} \sim F{\rm abs}/A/\tau_L$ is $\sim 10^{11}$ W/cm2, that is somewhere not far from the values corresponding to optical breakdown of dielectrics.
+This understanding seems limits achievable level of the highest temperatures $T{\rm CB}$.